mckinziebrandon/mckinziebrandon.github.io/_posts/2016-11-27-current-research.md

 trainer = tflearn.Trainer(train_ops=trainop, tensorboard_verbose=1)
 ```

-# The EarlyStoppingCallback Class
+## Key Idea: EarlyStoppingCallback Class

 I show a proof-of-concept version of early stopping below.
 This is the simplest possible case: just stop training after the first epoch no matter what.
 It is up to the user to decide the conditions they want to trigger the stopping on.
+The available tools for determining when training should end are given to us by a **training state** object.
+It stores the variables that one would expect: validation/training accuracies and losses, current epoch, etc. See [this jupyter notebook of mine on early stopping](http://mckinziebrandon.me/TensorflowNotebooks/2016/11/20/early-stopping.html) for more details.

 ```python